 The Scatter plot displays unaggregated, row-level data as points, plotting the points along an x and y axis.
 Each axis represents a quantitative measure.
 You can size or color points by further measures, making the scatter plot capable of representing up to four measures for each group (x, y, size, and color).
 Scatter plots resemble Bubble charts, but are used to view unaggregated data while Bubble charts aggregate data.

-Use a scatter plot chart to study the correlation between two measures, or to spot outliers or clusters in the distribution of data.
-You can use a Scatter Plot to visualize any dataset, but they are most useful for exploring large amounts of data.
+Similar to Bubble chart, use a Scatter plot when you want to study the correlation between two measures, or simply visualize the distribution of data to spot outliers or patterns.
+Scatter plots can be used to visualize any sized dataset, but they really shine in their ability to visualize large amounts of data.

 You can zoom in on specific areas of a Scatter plot chart and select arbitrary sets of data points using the selection tools.

 You can select and zoom a specific region of a Scatter plot chart.
 Hold the shift key, then drag a rectangular selection around the area on which you want to zoom.
 You can also zoom in and out using a mouse scrolling button.

 You can select a subset of the points in a Scatter plot using the Circle, Polygon, and Lasso selection tools.

 Use the Circle tool to select an area around a specific central point.
 Click the Circle tool icon, then click anywhere on the map to create a circular selection.